Shantom/DailyDungeon/README.md

 A skill can have more than one model in different languages.
 In this skill, I use only one model, en_US.

 Users say a skill's **invocation name** to begin an interaction with a particular custom skill.
-This skill's invocation name is "Daily Dungeon", users can say: "Open Daily Dungeon" to launch the skill.
+This skill's invocation name is "Daily Dungeon".
+Users can say: "Open Daily Dungeon" to launch the skill.

 #### Lambda Function